Millfield at the Tokyo Olympics

 The rowing star continued to Rio’s Olympic Games in 2016 and won a successive gold medal.
 Helen was awarded a sports scholarship from Millfield School and attended from 2002-2004.

-Reigning British Long Jump Champion Jazmin Sawyers will be competing in her second Olympic Games this year.
+Reigning British Long Jump Champion Jazmin Sawyers competed in her second Olympic Games.
 Jaz attended Millfield from 2010-2012 and was a talented all-round student who excelled in sport, the arts and academics.

 In recent years Jaz has achieved a long list of titles including European Junior Champion in 2013, European U23 Champion in 2015, IAAF World Junior Champion in 2014, Commonwealth Silved Medalist in 2016 and 8th place in the Rio Olympic games in 2016.
 Jaz has also held the British title for long jump for two years running.